-As a response to the “Long Term Plan” (2019) and the “Community Adult Mental Health Framework for Adults and Older Adults” (2019) policies, as well as the targets set by the local Sustainability and Transformation Plan (STP), local service providers and funders developed the Peterborough Exemplar.
-The Exemplar is a pilot of a system-wide, patient-centered model of mental healthcare aiming to develop a connected system of care.
+In response to the “Long Term Plan” (2019), the “Community Adult Mental Health Framework for Adults and Older Adults” (2019) policies, and the targets set by the local Sustainability and Transformation Plan (STP), local service providers and funders developed the Peterborough Exemplar.
+The Exemplar is a pilot of a system-wide, patient-centered model of community mental healthcare aiming to develop a connected system of care.
 Specifically, the exemplar aims to:

-b) Develop new services to address existing gaps in service provision: this part of the transformation focuses on the creation of new mental health services, including the new Psychological Skills Services (PSS), the expansion of the Personality Disorders Community Services (PDCS), a new Dual Diagnosis and Outreach Team, a new pharmacist role and a new resources website (H.A.Y Peterborough).
+b) Develop services to address existing gaps in service provision: this part of the transformation focuses on the creation of mental health services, including the Psychological Skills Services (PSS), the expansion of the Personality Disorders Community Services (PDCS), a Dual Diagnosis and Outreach Team, a pharmacist role and a resources website (H.A.Y Peterborough).

-A service evaluation is planned to assess the degree to which the Peterborough Exemplar meets its main goals.
-The study will focus on:
+A service evaluation assessed the degree to which the Peterborough Exemplar meets its main goals.
+The study focused on:

 - Evaluating service provision by studying key indicators, including waiting times, the use of services and resources through the system and service users’ outcomes.